nmauthes/vgm-rnn/README.md

 ### Generating new MIDI files

 You can use the trained weights to generate new MIDI sequences using the model.
-After training the model, call:
+After training the model, run this command:

 ```
 python rnn_generate.py